What Are Some Of The Signs Of Domestic Violence

 Are you in a domestic violence situation?
 Would you know if you were?
-There are some different signs that you should look out for if you think that you or someone else that you know may be in trouble.
+You should look out for some different signs if you think you or someone else you know may be in trouble.
 Domestic violence isn't just about physical violence, and it's important to understand that you could be in an abusive situation without your partner ever laying a hand on you.
 Make sure you take a look at each of these different types of domestic abuse and how they could be affecting you.

 Signs Of Domestic Violence